 Only licensed lawyers should use the title.
 If a non-attorney uses esquire or the Esq. abbreviation, it can be considered misleading.
 In some states, the use of the title may even be viewed as the unlicensed practice of law.

 For example, a California appellate court case considered a defendant’s use of “Esq.” after his name on letterhead as evidence of implying he was a lawyer.
-Florida Court cases have held that using the esquire title or abbreviation constitutes the unlicensed practice of law under Florida Statute 454.23.
-The State Bar of Arizona warns that the use of designations like esquire or lawyer are considered the unauthorized practice of law for people who aren’t members of the Bar.
+Florida court cases have held that using the esquire title or abbreviation constitutes the unlicensed practice of law under Florida Statute 454.23.
+The State Bar of Arizona warns that the use of designations like esquire lawyer is considered the unauthorized practice of law for people who aren’t members of the Bar.

 The Significance and Proper Use of the Title “Esquire”